chx93965/WoofWhere/backend/App/README.md

-# User Service
+# App Service

-Microservice for managing user data with PostgreSQL backend.
+Microservice for managing user, pet, and party data with PostgreSQL backend.

 ## Features